isabelle-prover/mirror-afp-devel/doc/the-archive.md

 **The archive:** Will initially contain an unstructured collection of submissions.
 For each submission there is a page with title, authors, abstract, keywords, tar.file, and link to the generated html-files for browsing.
-If it takes off, we can have fun imposing some structure on it.
-But right from the beginning it will be encouraged and possible to build on other contributions in the archive.
+It is encouraged and possible to build on other contributions in the archive.
 The current released archive should work with the current released Isabelle version.
-For
-later: older archive versions should remain accessible (but maybe not on the main page).
+For later: older archive versions should remain accessible (but maybe not on the main page).

 **Roles:**